nobuaki-mzmt/working_nymph_longi/README.md

 **Nobuaki Mizumoto, Taisuke Kanao**
 **Paper DOI:** [TBA](XXX)

-This study describes the brood transportation by nymphs of a marching termite, _Longipeditermes longipedis_, while the rare nest relocation event.
+This study describes the brood transportation by nymphs of a marching termite, _Longipeditermes longipes_, while the rare nest relocation event.
 The ~8 hours of videos of nest relocation was analyzed using a event logging software, [BORIS](https://www.boris.unito.it/), to measure the time development of traffic flow, and a deep-learning posture tracking software, [SLEAP](https://sleap.ai), to investigate the movement patterns of nymphs with and without brood transportation.
 This repository includes data and the Python/R scripts.
 Additional data available elsewhere includes,
 - The models for SLEAP are available at TBA.